 If you are 18 to 20 years old, you do not need a signed form or 50 hours of practice.
 However, you do need to complete a state-certified Driver’s Ed course before you’re allowed to take your test if you did not take Driver’s education prior to turning 18.

 In addition to the qualifiers we listed earlier, you will need to bring proof of name, birthdate, social security number, and residency.
-You can bring the items below or find a full list on page 104 of your Rules of the Road Handbook.
+You can bring the items below.
 Everything must be original.
 No photocopies.

 Make sure all these things are fully functioning.
 Any of these things failing to work will invalidate the vehicle for the driving test.
 It also needs to be clean, and with no cracks or obstructions in your windshield or mirrors.